 - Meditate.
 Meditation is a powerful antidote to stress.
 It helps clear your mind of stress-inducing thoughts, creating a sense of calm that lasts long after a meditation session.
 And it can be practiced anytime, anywhere.
 Even better?
 All it takes is five minutes.

 - Get creative.
 Art is a wonderful form of stress relief.
 Whatever the medium — painting, knitting, carpentry, coloring, sculpting, photography — creating something helps reduce stress.
 In fact, studies have shown that after engaging in a creative activity for 45 minutes, people’s cortisol levels (stress hormone) is greatly reduced.
 You don’t even need to be “good” at art, which is great for non-artists like myself!

 - Read a book or listen to music.
 Losing yourself in a good book or a favorite album helps you escape your worries and daily stressors.
 It’s a form of escapism that distracts the mind and engages your imagination.

 - Call a friend or volunteer.
 As social creatures, humans are hard-wired to connect with others.
-Meeting up with friends, joining a group or class, or volunteering in your community are all great ways to reduce stress.
+Staying connected with friends with group chats, IMs, or old-fashioned voice calls is a great way to reduce stress.
 Socializing with others boosts the oxytocin hormone, decreases anxiety levels, and may increase your ability to cope with stressful situations.

 - Garden.
 Gardening is another activity that reduces your cortisol, or stress hormone level.
 Getting out in nature and digging in the dirt helps counteract the effects of “information overload.”
 These days we’re bombarded by a constant feed of news, emails, phone calls, and meetings.
 When gardening, you naturally slow down and engage in a soothing, meditative activity that is the opposite of your day-to-day overstimulating environment.
 Plus, there are countless studies that show the health benefits of being in nature.